Xenotime: Occurrence

 Small tonnages of xenotime sand are recovered in association with Malaysian tin mining, etc. and are processed commercially.
 The lanthanide content is typical of "yttrium earth" minerals and runs about two-thirds yttrium, with the remainder being mostly the heavy lanthanides, where the even-numbered lanthanides (such as Gd, Dy, Er, or Yb) each being present at about the 5% level, and the odd-numbered lanthanides (such as Tb, Ho, Tm, Lu) each being present at about the 1% level.
 Dysprosium is usually the most abundant of the even-numbered heavies, and holmium is the most abundant of the odd-numbered heavies.
 The lightest lanthanides are generally better represented in monazite while the heaviest lanthanides are in xenotime.

+Xenotime ores have to undergo chemical treatments to separate the rare earth elements (RREs) that make up its composition.
+Firstly, leaching, or dissolving of the phosphate shell is performed using sulfuric acid (H2SO4) or sodium hydroxide (NaOH), leaving behind the mixed RREs.
+Various techniques can be applied next to further separate the individual elements.
+One is the use of ion exchange methods, which encourages different elution times for different lanthanides based on ionic bonding.
+The quaternary ammonium anion salt trioctyl methylammonium nitrate, or commonly referred to as Aliquat 336, is used to extract the lighter REEs from the heavier REEs.
+Yttrium is then extracted from the heavier REEs with thiocyanate salts.
+The remaining heavy RREs are further separated using various treatments of Aliquat 336 and nitrate salts.